LSSTDESC/CCL/README.md

 # Documentation

+`CCL` has basic [doxygen](http://www.stack.nl/~dimitri/doxygen/) documentation for its C routines.
+This can be found in the directory *doc/html* within the `CCL` repository by opening the *index.html* file in your browser.
+The python routines are documented in situ; you can view the documentation for a function by calling `help(function name)` from within `python`.

 This document contains basic information about used structures and functions.
 At the end of document is provided code which implements these basic functions (also in *tests/ccl_sample_run.c*).
 More information about CCL functions and implementation can be found in *doc/0000-ccl_note/0000-ccl_note.pdf*.

 ### Cosmological parameters
 Start by defining cosmological parameters defined in structure **`ccl_parameters`**.
 This structure (exact definition in `include/ccl_core.h`) contains densities of matter, parameters of dark energy (`w0`, `wa`), Hubble parameters, primordial power spectra, radiation parameters, derived parameters (`sigma_8`, `Omega_1`, `z_star`) and modified growth rate.

+Currently, the following families of models are supported:
+* Flat ΛCDM
+* wCDM and the CPL model (w0 + wa)
+* Non-zero curvature (K)
+* Arbitrary, user-defined modified growth function
+* A single massive neutrino species or multiple equal-mass massive neutrinos (non-compatible with the user-defined modified growth function)

 You can initialize this structure through function **`ccl_parameters_create`** which returns object of type **`ccl_parameters`**.
 ```c